yardokun/google-ux-design-course/README.md

 **Going forward**

 As you continue on your UX design journey, ensure that your designs employ these four characteristics of good UX design.

+## Job responsibilities of entry-level UX designers

+**Research:** Understand audiences and learn about their backgrounds, demographics, like age and location, motivations, pain points, emotions, and life goals.
+There's a lot to learn about users and their preferences, and UX designers want to discover as much as they can in order to inform their product's design.

+**Wireframe:** An outline or a sketch of a product or a screen.
+It helps a designer figure out how a page is arranged, where each piece of a product fits in with the others, and how users will likely interact with the product.
+Wireframing is one of the first steps designers take when building a new product or feature.
+It's done after or at the same time as the research.
+We can wireframe by drawing on paper or digitally on a computer.

+**Prototype:** An early model of a product that demonstrates functionality like a wireframe, but a lot more advanced.
+While a wireframe gives you a general idea of where things go and how the product will function, a prototype illustrates a progression from one screen to the next.
+We can draw prototypes on paper, create a physical prototype, or build a digital prototype.

+The purpose of wireframes and prototypes is to figure out the best design for a product, inexpensively and quickly.

+**Information architecture:** The framework of a website or how it's organized, categorized, and structured.
+For example, when you click the file menu on a word processing application like Google Docs, you expect certain options like new or print to appear in the drop down menu.
+Or when you click on the company's homepage, you expect to find a link to an about page.
+That structure is the website's information architecture.

+Finally, an entry level UX design job, like many jobs, also requires a lot of communication, like meetings with colleagues, writing emails, creating proposals, or pitching clients.
+So in short, entry level UX designers should know how to research, wireframe, prototype, create information architecture, and communicate effectively.
+Your exact responsibilities will vary depending on where you work and how specialized you need to be for your particular job.